sigstore/docs/content/en/cosign/kubernetes.md

 Each `key` authority can contain these properties:
 - `key.data`: specifies the plain text string of the public key
-- `key.secretRef.name`: specifies the secret location name in the same namespace where `cosigned` is installed. <br/> The first key value will be used in the secret.
+- `key.secretRef.name`: specifies the secret location name in the same namespace where `policy-controller` is installed. <br/> The first key value will be used in the secret.
 - `key.kms`: specifies the location for the public key.
 Supported formats include:
   - `azurekms://[VAULT_NAME][VAULT_URI]/[KEY]`
-  - `awskms://[ENDPOINT]/[ID/ALIAS/ARN]`
+  - `awskms://[ENDPOINT]/{ARN}` where `ARN` can be either key ARN or alias ARN.
   - `gcpkms://projects/[PROJECT]/locations/global/keyRings/[KEYRING]/cryptoKeys/[KEY]`
   - `hashivault://[KEY]`